-Continuing law prohibits a person from knowingly manufacturing or otherwise engaging in any part of the production of a controlled substance.
+Existing law prohibits a person from knowingly manufacturing or otherwise engaging in any part of the production of a controlled substance.
 A violation of the prohibition is the offense of "illegal manufacture of drugs."
-The penalty for the offense varied under prior law, depending upon the type of drug involved and certain circumstances surrounding the violation.
-Continuing law contains a similar prohibition regarding the knowing cultivation of marihuana, and a violation of the prohibition is the offense of "illegal cultivation of marihuana."
+The penalty for the offense varies, depending upon the type of drug involved and certain circumstances surrounding the violation.
+Existing law contains a similar prohibition regarding the knowing cultivation of marihuana, and a violation of the prohibition is the offense of "illegal cultivation of marihuana."
 The law provides exceptions to the prohibitions for specified persons in specified circumstances (e.g., manufacturers, licensed health professionals, researchers, etc.).

-Generally, under former law, if the drug involved in the violation was any compound, mixture, preparation, or substance included in Schedule I or II of the controlled substances schedules (methamphetamine is included in Schedule II), with the exception of marihuana, "illegal manufacture of drugs" was a second degree felony, and the court was required to impose a mandatory prison term from the range of terms available for felonies of the second degree.
-If the drug involved was a drug as specified in the preceding sentence and the offense was committed "in the vicinity of a juvenile" or "in the vicinity of a school" (see COMMENT 2 for definitions), the offense was a felony of the first degree, and the court was required to impose a mandatory prison term from the range of terms available for felonies of the first degree.
-If the drug involved in the violation was methamphetamine, any salt, isomer, or salt of an isomer of methamphetamine, or any compound, mixture, preparation, or substance containing methamphetamine or any salt, isomer, or salt of an isomer of methamphetamine (methamphetamine and the related drugs are Schedule II drugs) and if the offense was committed on "public premises" (see COMMENT 2 for definition), the offense was a felony of the first degree, and the court was required to impose a mandatory prison term from the range of terms available for felonies of the first degree.
-Continuing law provides other penalties if the drug involved is included in Schedule III, IV, or V of the controlled substances schedules or is marihuana.
+Generally, if the drug involved in the violation is any compound, mixture, preparation, or substance included in Schedule I or II of the controlled substances schedules (methamphetamine is included in Schedule II), with the exception of marihuana, "illegal manufacture of drugs" is a second degree felony, and the court must impose a mandatory prison term from the range of terms available for felonies of the second degree.
+If the drug involved is a drug as specified in the preceding sentence and the offense was committed "in the vicinity of a juvenile" or "in the vicinity of a school" (see COMMENT 2 for definitions), the offense is a felony of the first degree, and the court must impose a mandatory prison term from the range of terms available for felonies of the first degree.
+If the drug involved in the violation is methamphetamine, any salt, isomer, or salt of an isomer of methamphetamine, or any compound, mixture, preparation, or substance containing methamphetamine or any salt, isomer, or salt of an isomer of methamphetamine (methamphetamine and the related drugs are Schedule II drugs) and if the offense was committed on "public premises" (see COMMENT 2 for definition), the offense is a felony of the first degree, and the court must impose a mandatory prison term from the range of terms available for felonies of the first degree.
+The law provides other penalties if the drug involved is included in Schedule III, IV, or V of the controlled substances schedules or is marihuana.

 A person committing the offense of "illegal manufacture of drugs" generally is subject to a mandatory fine, a driver's license suspension, and, if the person is a professionally licensed person, potential sanctions regarding that professional license.
-The law provides special sentencing provisions for offenders who satisfy certain criteria and are determined to be "serious drug offenders," and the penalties described in the preceding paragraph were made subject to the serious drug offender provisions.
+The law provides special sentencing provisions for offenders who satisfy certain criteria and are determined to be "serious drug offenders," and the penalties described in the preceding paragraph are made subject to the serious drug offender provisions.
 (R.C.
 2925.04.)

-The act revises the mandatory prison term sanctions for the offense of "illegal manufacture of drugs" when the drug involved in the offense is "methamphetamine" (see COMMENT 3), but it does not change the felony classification of the offense when the offense is committed in those circumstances (i.e., the offense remains a felony of the first or second degree, depending upon the location at which it was committed).
-The act does not change the penalties for the offense when the drug involved is any other drug.
-Under the act, when the offense involves methamphetamine, subject to the "serious drug offender" special sentencing provisions of continuing law, the penalty is determined as follows (R.C.
-2925.01(JJ) and 2925.04(C)(3)):
+The bill revises the mandatory prison term sanctions for the offense of "illegal manufacture of drugs" when the drug involved in the offense is "methamphetamine" (see COMMENT 3), but it does not change the existing felony classification of the offense when the offense is committed in those circumstances (i.e., the offense remains a felony of the first or second degree, depending upon the location at which it was committed).
+The bill does not change the penalties for the offense when the drug involved is any other drug.
+Under the bill, when the offense involves methamphetamine, subject to the existing "serious drug offender" special sentencing provisions, the penalty is determined as follows: